Torbay Local Plan - 'A landscape for success: The Plan for Torbay - 2012 to 2032 and beyond'

 This version of the Local Plan represents what the Council believes to be the most sustainable approach for guiding development in Torbay, having regard to government guidance and good practice.

 Torbay Council submitted the new Local Plan for Torbay to the Secretary of State for Examination on 31 July 2014.
+A separate Local Plan Examination page has been created to provide the latest information concerning the Examination process.

 A Schedule of Submission Documents has been prepared containing a list of all the relevant documents relating to the Submission of the Torbay Local Plan.
 Some of these key submission documents are available to download via the Related Documents section at the bottom of this page.